KeianBarton/UsingReactHooksPluralsight/README.md

 - Comparing Hooks
 - Building your own React Hooks

+### Running next app

+To run our Next.js app, run the command line "npm run start" or "npm run dev" - see the package.json file

 ### Pure components:

 Pure components guarantee no side effects - you can run the same component with the same parameters again and again and get the exact same behaviour.